manidogabo/MiNeNS_Group_website/content/authors/kira/_index.md

 ---
 # Display name
-title: Imogen Barnes
+title: Kira Marr

 # Full name (for SEO)
-first_name: Imogen
+first_name: Kira
-last_name: Barnes
+last_name: Marr

 # Username (this should match the folder name)
 authors:
-  - imogen
+  - kira

 # Is this the primary user of the site?
 superuser: false